Caltech-IPAC/SpatialIndex/README.md

 It is, however, possible to leverage the standard internal database indexing (B-Tree) to support impressively efficient 2D indexing.
-If one tesselates the sky into a heirarchical, Z-ordered space (using a scheme like a Heirarchical Triangular Mesh (HTM)  or Hierarchical Equal Area isoLatitude Pixelization (HEALPix)), then any "object" (sky coordinate) belongs to a specific tesselation cell and each cell has a unique ID (number).
+If one tesselates the sky into a hierarchical, Z-ordered space (using a scheme like a Heirarchical Triangular Mesh (HTM)  or Hierarchical Equal Area isoLatitude Pixelization (HEALPix)), then any "object" (sky coordinate) belongs to a specific tesselation cell and each cell has a unique ID (number).
 This number can be stored in an integer column in the database table.

-Then when one wants to perform a spatial search, the region can be converted to a range (actually set of ranges) of spatial index cell numbers and, because of the Z-ordering) these ranges tend to be co-located and can be accessed efficiently.
+Then when one wants to perform a spatial search, the region can be converted to a range (actually set of ranges) of spatial index cell numbers and (because of the Z-ordering) these ranges tend to be co-located and can be accessed efficiently.
 For large tables, this can speed up queries by orders of magnitude.